Skip to main content

 Sometimes selling into a disqualifying disposition - paying ordinary income tax on the discount - and immediately diversifying is the better choice.

-When working with Apple Mesa employees on ESPP strategy, I build a comprehensive analysis:
+When working with Apple Mesa employees on ESPP strategy, I build a detailed analysis: